Scale Insects on Marble Queen Pothos: Brown Bumps on Stems and Midribs

 Symptoms

-- A dusty black film building up specifically on the white variegated sections, where it stands out far more starkly than it would on solid green tissue
+- A dusty black film accumulating specifically on the white or cream variegated sections of leaves below an infested stem, far more visually obtrusive there than on green tissue

 Causes

-Soft scale or armored scale establishing on pothos stems
+Soft or armored scale establishing on the stems and larger leaf veins

 How to Fix It